 How the Matrix Works

 Your EE and TOK are each graded A–E (A being highest).
-These grades are then cross-referenced against each other in a matrix that awards 0–3 bonus points:
+The two grades are then cross-referenced in the official matrix, which awards 0–3 bonus points:

 Strategic Considerations